-- By living abroad for months or years, students detach themselves from their families to gain maturity and autonomy and at the same time learn to set goals and make decisions for themselves.
+- By living abroad for months or years, students detach themselves from their families to gain maturity and autonomy.
+They also set goals and make decisions for themselves.

 It should be noted that the labour market is increasingly demanding in France.
 It is therefore important to have a profile that stands out from the others if you want to be recruited.
 It was recognised that people who have completed an internship abroad are more open-minded and have a broad perspective, not to mention a high capacity for adaptation, autonomy and the ability to evolve.

-International experience indicates that the student is ready for the tasks that will be assigned to him/her in his/her new company, including globalization.
+International experience indicates that the student who interned abroad is ready for the tasks that will be assigned to him/her in his/her new company, including globalization.

 Finding an internship abroad, how to do it?

 It is obvious that by weighing the pros and cons, it is very beneficial to do an internship abroad.
 However, it is not always easy to find an internship that suits your skills.
 Generally, students turn to agencies and associations that offer to connect students with companies that can receive them as interns.
 Sometimes these agencies have partners in foreign countries, but there is always a downside, such as very high follow-up rates and in some cases scams.
 It is therefore advisable to turn to specialized professionals to avoid any unpleasant surprises.

 It should be noted that there are administrative formalities to be taken into account depending on the country of destination.
 In some cases, it would be better to be prepared to pay a fee and have the visa application, insurance and other costs paid by a specialized body in the field.
 In the best case, the student gets an internship from the institution where he or she is studying and everything goes smoothly.